Definition of

 The vaccine is a preparation of antigens to promote the formation of antibodies and generate an immune response.

-On the other hand, a vaccine is an organic principle or a virus that, prepared in a certain way, is inoculated into a person or animal to protect it against a specific disease .
+On the other hand, a vaccine is an organic principle or a virus that, prepared in a certain way, is inoculated into a person or an animal to protect it against a specific disease .

 The vaccine in medicine

-A vaccine is a preparation of antigens , which is a substance that allows the formation of antibodies and has the capacity to generate an immune response within the body.
+A vaccine is a preparation of antigens , which is a substance that allows the formation of antibodies and has the ability to generate an immune response within the body.
 This attack response allows the development of an immunological memory that generally produces permanent immunity against the disease.

 Pandemic